 In the nuclear plant example, there was a possibility of reducing the size of the confidence intervals of estimates by collecting more observations at the site.
 In the prediction problem, only one method is available for reducing the uncertainty of the resulting estimates.
 This method involves quantifying the uncertainty associated with the assumptions on which the forecast is based.
 The uncertainty surrounding model input parameters may be estimated by specifying probability distributions for these parameters based on the best knowledge of the disposal system.
 If the uncertainty distributions are developed based on observations of the variability of physical parameters measured at the WIPP site, then uncertainty intervals surrounding these physical parameters can be reduced further by collecting more information about the site, waste characteristics, and their interactions.
-This leads to a greater reduction in uncertainty due to the first set of assumptions may be reduced by collecting more information about the model input parameters.
+This leads to a greater reduction in uncertainty concerning the estimated probabilities and percentiles for the total release.
+Thus, uncertainty due to the first set of assumptions may be reduced by collecting more information about the model input parameters.